 One of the recurring themes of living your best life is to take excellent care of your body and mind.
 This often means facing your habits and transforming the bad habits into good, healthy habits.
+For me, this means it’s time for a No Sugar 30 Day Challenge!

 I admit I have a sugar habit.
 I’d been thinking about this habit for a while, trying to figure out if I felt ready to do anything about it, and if it would be worth changing.
 While reading Daniel Amen’s Use Your Brain to Change Your Age, I learned more ugly truths about sugar’s status as an “anti-nutrient.”
 Aside from increasing inflammation in your body, sugar causes a high followed by a crash, which leads to low moods.
 Sugar also causes erratic brain cell firing.
 As if staying present and not letting our thoughts clutter our experience of life isn’t hard enough already!
 This last bit of bad press for sugar motivated me to finally confront this habit to see if breaking it will improve my life.
+The best way to find out is to do a 30 Day No Sugar Challenge.

 The reader should know that giving up sugar is going to be a fairly noticeable change of habit for me.
 A typical week consists of a few strolls down to the local ice cream parlor, several dark chocolate candy bars (at least one per day usually), quite possibly a batch of cookies baked one eve or maybe a loaf of gooey chocolate chip pumpkin pudding bread, and probably pancakes for breakfast (with maple syrup, of course) at least one day.
 So I’m cutting out quite a few treats by trying this 30 day no sugar diet.